 https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 21751 Active Page: Neurology Symposiumid:35297

-Welcome to the Inaugural Annual Neurology Research Symposium
+Welcome to the Second Annual Neurology Research Symposium

-We are delighted to welcome you to the Inaugural Annual Neurology Research Symposium, hosted by the Department of Neurology, University of Oklahoma, School of Medicine.
-This year's event will be held on June 13th at the Basic Sciences Education Building, West Lecture Hall.
+We are delighted to welcome you to the Second Annual Neurology Research Symposium, hosted by the Department of Neurology at the University of Oklahoma Health Sciences Center.
+The symposium will take place on Friday, June 5, 2026, at the Nicholson Conference Center (Gandy Auditorium, Conference Rooms A & B).

 Symposium chairs,